 [Tweet “Take an extra moment (or two) to make sure you’re storing your valuables someplace safe.”]

-We often see our customers store their family’s print photos in a cardboard box in the basement or attic.
-This type of storage method is susceptible to all sorts of natural disasters so we highly recommend a more bulletproof solution.
-Of course, this leads us to our next point…
+Our customers often store their family’s print photos in a cardboard box in the basement or attic.
+This method of storage is susceptible to all sorts of natural disasters, so we highly recommend a more bulletproof solution.
+Of course, this leads us to our next point.

 Make backups and copies

-Creating backups and copies ensure that your valuables are never truly lost even if the original succumb to a flood or fire.
-And while this solution mostly works for important documents and photos, you can also do it with the more sentimental pieces of your home.
+Creating backups and copies ensures that your valuables are never truly lost, even if the original succumbs to a flood or fire.
+While this solution mostly works for important documents and photos, it can also be used for the more sentimental pieces of your home.

 We had one customer who kept her late son’s room the way he last left it so she could always peek in and remember him.
-Eventually, she realized his room couldn’t last this way forever so she took several pictures of the room so she could look back on the room at any time and anywhere.
-Essentially, the pictures she took were copies of her son’s room—a backup she could count on in case anything ever happened to her home.
+Eventually, she realized his room couldn’t last this way forever so she took several pictures of the room so she could look back at the room anytime and anywhere.
+The pictures she took were copies of her son’s room—a backup she could count on in case anything ever happened to her home.
 We’ve had other customers tell us they do something similar with sentimental items like trophies, birthday cards, and even stuffed animals.
 They can easily store and access the digital photos of those items to look back on at any time but this also prevents any natural disasters from completely erasing the memories of those items.

 [Tweet “Take pics of sentimental items–like trophies, birthday cards, and trinkets–as backups. “]